Mixture of rocks particles, sand and humus is known as soil. Soil supports the growth of plants by holding their roots and supplying water to them.

 Percolation rate (mL/min) = Amount of water in mL/Time taken to percolate

-The percolation rate of water in sandy soil is fastest and in clayey soil is slowest.
+The percolation rate of water in sandy soil is fastest and it is slowest in clayey soil.

 Moisture present in soil: Amount of water present in soil is called moisture present in soil.
 The amount of moisture present in clayey soil is highest and that in sandy soil is lowest.